The average dog’s lifespan is between 10 – 13 years.

 Try Joint Supplements

 Supplements can be really useful for senior dogs.
 Fish oils contain essential fatty acids, which have anti-inflammatory properties and boost joint health.
-Glucosamine also has a similar effect.
+Glucosamine for dogs also has a similar effect.

 Look out for high-quality products for older dogs.
 Senior dog supplements can work wonders to improve mobility in older dogs.
 Look for products that contain natural ingredients such as elk antler velvet, salvia root, and ginseng.
 Omega Fish Oils are also a useful supplement for older dogs.